bernhardAxonIvy/doc/source/concepts/testing/unit-testing.rst

 Unit Tests
 ----------

 You can easily write Unit Tests in the |ivy-designer| to test your Java source code using JUnit 5.
 If your code uses the :public-api:`Ivy</ch/ivyteam/ivy/environment/Ivy.html>` environment you can either mock it or use the :public-api:`@IvyTest</ch/ivyteam/ivy/environment/IvyTest.html>` annotation that correctly sets up the environment.

-How to write Unit Tests
+How to Write Unit Tests
 ~~~~~~~~~~~~~~~~~~~~~~~

 .. |TESTKIND| replace:: ``IvyTest``